Join Our Family of Volunteers

 Application Process

-Anyone interested in becoming a Direct Care or Administrative/Special Event Volunteer must submit an application and reference form.
-Upon approval of their application, Direct Care applicants must also complete one of our 30-hour training courses.
+Anyone interested in becoming a Direct Care or Administrative Volunteer must submit an application and reference forms.
+Upon approval of their application, Direct Care applicants also must complete one of our 40-hour training courses.

-Please download and complete the following forms to begin the application process.
-Completed forms may be submitted to our Volunteer Team by email at volunteer@hospiceofsouthernmaine.org or by mail to our offices at 390 US Route One, Scarborough, ME 04074.
+Completed forms may be submitted to our Volunteer Team by email at volunteer@hospiceofsouthernmaine.org or by fax at 207-289-3109.